alexitaylor/challenges-setup/README.md

-# Scripts to setup data for ChallengesV2
+# Scripts to setup data for Health Activity

-Some scripts to setup challenges with users and challenge data.
-In `configs/configs.js` file, you can change the `tenant` const, which will then update the challengesV2 base URL.
+Some scripts to setup activities with users and challenge and mission data.
+In `configs/configs.js` file, you can change the `tenant` const, which will then update the base URL.

 ## Getting Started